 Three Cell Clusters

-Lithium-6 – Li6 (See Figure 4.8), is the fusion of three deuterons below a +3 charge shield.
+Lithium-6 – Li6 (See Figure 4.10 – Three & Four Cell Clusters), is the fusion of three deuterons below a +3 charge shield.
 Two deuterons spin up and one deuteron spins down, making a net spin of +2.
-There is a net magnetic moment of 0.43u.
-The negative quadrupole value indicates an oblate spheroid shape.
+There is a net magnetic moment of +0.43u.
+The negative quadrupole value indicates an oblate (disk shape) spheroid.
 The neucleonic hollow plasm of Li6, at 7.65 x 1013 kg/m3, is the least dense plasm of all the nuclides.
 The three deuterons completely fit below the neucleonic membrane surface, without any hills protruding above the spherical floor.
 Li6 is the only nuclide without hills.
 All nuclides after Li6 have some hills.

 Four Cell Clusters

-Lithium-7 – Li7 (See Figure 4.8), is the fusion of three deuterons with one neutron below a +3 charge shield.
+Lithium-7 – Li7 (See Figure 4.10 – Three & Four Cell Clusters), is the fusion of three deuterons with one neutron below a +3 charge shield.
 One deuteron spins up and two deuterons and one neutron spin down, making a net spin of -3.
 There is a net magnetic moment of +1.7u.
 The negative quadrupole value indicates an oblate spheroid with 6 hills.
 The neutron finds a comfortable place in the center of the nuclide surrounded by the three deuterons.
 Li7 contains the first stable neutron neucleon in nature.

 *Beryllium-8 = *Be8 (not shown) is the fusion of four deuterons below a +4 charge shield.
 Two deuterons spin up and two deuterons spin down, making a net spin and magnetic moment of zero. *Be8 is highly unstable and will fission into two alphas in 7 x 10-17 seconds.
 The instability of *Be8 and *Li8 is the reason the mass number 8 is not found in nature.
 The nuclear architecture of *Be8 has not been determined.